pretix/pretix/doc/api/resources/invoices.rst

                                                                  created before this field was introduced as well as for all lines not created by a product (e.g. a shipping or cancellation fee).
+├ subevent                            integer                    Event series date ID used to create this line.
+Note that everything
+                                                                 about the subevent might have changed since the creation of the invoice.
+Can be ``null`` for all invoice lines created before this field was introduced as well as for all lines not created by a product (e.g. a shipping or cancellation fee) as well as for all events that are not a series.
 ├ fee_type                            string                     Fee type, e.g. ``shipping``, ``service``, ``payment``,
                                                                  ``cancellation``, ``giftcard``, or ``other.
 Can be ``null`` for all invoice lines